-The programme was developed by the Royal Philharmonic Orchestra (RPO) in partnership with Hull Integrated Community Stroke Service, part of Humber NHS Foundation Trust, and utilises a range of specially adapted musical techniques to address the complex needs of stroke survivors and their carers.
+The programme was developed by the Royal Philharmonic Orchestra (RPO) in partnership with Hull Integrated Community Stroke Service, part of City Healthcare Partnership, and utilises a range of specially adapted musical techniques to address the complex needs of stroke survivors and their carers.
 From physical rehabilitation work involving functional movement, grasp and mobility to social integration supporting confidence-building, communication and renewed sense of self, the programme supports patients and their carers to work towards rehabilitation holistically, setting and meeting goals that matter to them.

 "It was incredibly moving to see the stroke patients and RPO members work together; it brought me to tears.
 This project pioneers the use of music to benefit health and wellbeing and today I’ve been fortunate to see first-hand how patients can benefit from this type of innovative rehabilitation."